BlueBrain/atlas-interpolation/README.md

 predicted_img = net.warp_image(predicted_flow, img3)
 ```

-- One can predict a given slice or an entire gene volume:
+- One can predict a given slice or an entire gene volume.
+Please make sure to have the dataset `Vip` locally before running the code snippet.
+If it is not the case, please download it by following the [Data](#data) section instructions.

 ```python
 import json